 Las Lilas Spanish School Discount Code

-Use the code TOT5LLS to get 5% off your course fee.
+Quote “The Occasional Traveller” in the comments to get 5% off your course fee.
 Note that this only applies for brand new students to Las Lilas, as well as those not using their Skillsfuture credits.
 Or if you are emailing them, just quote my blog name ‘The Occasional Traveller’.

 Hasta luego mis amigos.
 If you see me around, drop me an Hola!